 Have a look at the contract of sale and speak to your conveyancer if you have any questions about your legal rights in the event of late completion.

-If completion does not take place on the date in the contract at the stated time because of the buyer’s fault, you will normally have the right to:
+If completion is late because of the buyer’s fault, you will normally have the right to:

-- Serve a notice on the buyer (a “Completion Notice”) to complete within a certain number of days, usually ten working days, failing which you will be able to end the contract.
+- Serve a notice on the buyer (a “Completion Notice”) to complete within a certain number of days, usually 10, failing which you will be able to end the contract.

 - Claim compensation as provided for in the contract.